hellgate75/k8s-cli/README.md

 * `-command prepare` Prepare a spacific  instance environment for installation purposes

+* `-command ensure` Verify first node with availability to deploy an helm instance, not taken yet

 * `-command help` Shows commands or command details (if used help <command>)